 43. Brew good coffee – It’s sometimes easy to forget about the quality of the coffee you serve, but with the rise of premium coffee you can bet your customers care deeply about sipping only best cup of joe.
 Revisit basic brewing techniques like making sure the bed of grounds is only 1-2 inches, the water is filtered, the coffee machine is clean, and the temperature is between 195 and 205 degrees.

 44. Cook with quinoa – Quinoa is a grain native to South America that is becoming increasingly popular in the U.S. It’s high in protein, relatively cheap to buy, and very versatile when it comes to preparation.
-If you’re looking for some new flavors and textures for 2012, quinoa is as good a place as any to start.
+If you’re looking for some new flavors and textures, quinoa is as good a place as any to start.

 45. Buy some iPads – Some restaurants have begun using iPads as menus or wine lists, and the interactive nature of tablets turns out to be an extremely effective marketing tool, with some restaurants reporting a 30% jump in wine sales after introducing an iPad wine list.
 Obviously, the cost is pretty steep, but digital ordering is definitely the future.